Concept | Sampling on datasets#

 Sampling benefits#

-Once you’ve created/imported a dataset into Dataiku, you want to explore the values inside.
+Once you’ve created and/or imported a dataset into Dataiku, you’ll want to explore its contents.

-Exploring very large datasets can be unwieldy, as even simple operations can be expensive, both in terms of computational resources and time.
-The approach Dataiku takes to solving this problem is to display only a sample when exploring and preparing data.
+Exploring very large datasets can be difficult, as even simple operations can be expensive in computational resources and time.
+Dataiku addresses this problem by only displaying a sample when exploring and preparing data.

 Note

-The same sampling principle applies to visualization (Charts), data prep (Prepare recipe), and statistical analyses (Statistics).
+The same sampling principle applies to visualization in charts, data preparation in a Prepare recipe, and statistical analyses.

 The main purpose of sampling is to provide immediate visual feedback while exploring and preparing the dataset, no matter how large it may be.
-This means that because Dataiku is only viewing a relatively small sample of the data, you can very quickly:
+Therefore, because you are only viewing a relatively small sample of the data, you can quickly:

 Screenshot of the Sort menu of a dataset column.